Table of Contents

 As I have mentioned I tried sledging before but the one I attended in Salla was very special, as I have got an official husky driving licence!
 For real!
 I’m certified to drive a husky sledge in the wilderness.
 I do not have a car driving licence but in Lapland, I’m set!
 That is what I call a set of unusual abilities of long-term international travellers :)

 Arctic Circle Safari

 I was a little disappointed that I will be a back-sitter but never the less super excited to do it.
-Heli was a driver in my team and off we went to to Ruuhitunturi-fell Sallatunturin Tuvat.
+Heli was a driver in my team and off we went to Ruuhitunturi-fell Sallatunturin Tuvat.

-The landscape looked like a Moon or some far away icy planet, everything was covered with a thick layer of snow, the sun was dimmed and about to set so it all looked extraterrestrial.
+The landscape looked like a Moon or some far away from the icy planet, everything was covered with a thick layer of snow, the sun was dimmed and about to set so it all looked extraterrestrial.

 Reindeer safari – Northern Lights Hunt

 In the evening when all went pitch black we (Raphael from Journey of Wonders and I) went for a reindeer safari to hunt some Northern Lights.

 Here is everything you need to know about watching Northern Lights in Finland.